Jessica Steen: Career

 her for the role of the shuttle pilot in 1998's Armageddon because he remembered her portrayal of Cpl.
 Jennifer 'Pilot' Chase in Captain Power and the Soldiers of the Future.

-Since 1998 Steen has been personally and professional contacted to the Burning Man festival, organizing community tents and experiences.
+Since 1998 Steen has been personally and professional connected to the Burning Man festival, organizing community tents and experiences.

 In 2004 Steen played Dr. Elizabeth Weir in "Lost City", the two-part finale of season 7 of Stargate SG-1.
 Steen had been informed that Weir was going to be a recurring character, with the character being a major role in the spinoff Stargate Atlantis, and to not take any work that would conflict with a weekly cable TV schedule.

-Reflecting on her time on Stargate Steen also said that “I think I actually drove the writers/producers bananas — to a not good degree,” stating she was a stickler for details and would have did a bunch of background research and started asking hyper-specific and technical questions that producers didn't know the answer to.
+Reflecting on her time on Stargate Steen also said that “I think I actually drove the writers/producers bananas — to a not good degree,” stating she was a stickler for details and did a bunch of background research and started asking hyper-specific and technical questions that producers didn't know the answer to.
 This was combined with Steen deciding not to watch any prior episodes of Stargate or the movie, to be a more realistic "fish out of water."
 During her time during Lost City Steen also was actively involved in planning and packing for Burning Man which she considered "my family" saying she "missed weddings, [baby] showers, bar mitzvahs, everything" for Burning Man, comparing it to her personal Mecca.

 At the time Burning Man still had a stigma so her agent told her to tell the producers of Stargate that she had a family reunion she couldn't miss, which was technically correct, but she was skipping the reunion to go to Burning Man.
 After a few months she was told that she had been released from her contract to play Weir, with her agent saying "They felt [that] you were more committed to naked drugging in the desert than you would be committed to doing the show the way they needed you to."
-News of this being the reason wouldn't break until Steen opened up about it in 2021, as such, Stargate fans speculated elaborately about the cause, with the most popular theory being that she didn't want to move to Vancouver where Stargate was filmed, which she personally dismissed saying she actually has family near Vancouver and a move would've been convenient.
+News of this being the reason wouldn't break until Steen opened up about it in 2021, as such, Stargate fans speculated elaborately about the cause, with the most popular theory being that she did not want to move to Vancouver where Stargate was filmed, which she personally dismissed saying she actually has family near Vancouver and a move would have been convenient.
 Weir would be recast to be played by Torri Higginson, as the same character Steen played.